 The year 2015 seemed rosy for Tablet PCs as the year saw 4.4 million tablet shipments and 13% surge YoY in tablet shipments.
 Samsung, Datawind, and Micromax ruled the tablet market in India in 2015.
 Android OS dominated the tablet platform as around 92% of the tablet PCs were powered by Android OS.

-The tablet shipments in India is declining and this is clearly visible when we put the quarter sales figures of tablet PCs side by side.
+The tablet shipments in India is declining and this is clearly visible when we put the quarterly sales figures of tablet PCs side by side.
 The number of tablet PCs shipped in Q1 2016 is almost identical to the figure in Q1 2015.

 The prime reason for the disappointing growth in tablets PCs shipments is the growing adoption of phablet devices.
 Consumers view a tablet PC as a convenience device or to say larger screen versions of smartphones without many distinct offerings than a five-inch smartphone.